WVII-TV: History

 In August 2008, WVII and WFVX began to split live coverage of New England Patriots pre-season games.
 Channel 7 had previously shown the games in 1995 and since 2001; however, National Football League rules required WVII to show them on tape delay, despite several efforts by the station to carry live telecasts.

 WVII has been digital-only since February 17, 2009, the original date when all television stations in the United States transitioned from analog broadcasts to digital broadcasts under federal mandate (the date would later change to June 12, 2009).
 Initially, the digital signal remained on UHF channel 14 (where it broadcast before the transition), but it subsequently returned to its former analog channel, 7.

 The station received national attention when the station's main anchor team, Cindy Michaels (who also acted as WVII/WFVX's news director) and Tony Consiglio (who also doubled as executive producer), resigned their positions on-air at the end of the 6 p.m. newscast on November 20, 2012; effective immediately.
 Michaels and Consiglio later told the Bangor Daily News and other media outlets that they felt compelled to resign due to conflicts with upper management of both the station and Rockfleet.
 They claimed that management interfered with the news department so much that in the end, it was impossible to present balanced newscasts.
 They took the step of resigning on-air because they wanted a chance to say goodbye to their viewers.
 They were replaced by former WABI-TV and WQCB radio news anchor Craig Colson, who also became news director for WVII and WFVX, in December 2012.

 In June 2013, WVII and WFVX reached a deal to carry Husson University sports.
-This was followed a month later with a deal to carry University of Maine sports; as a result, WVII and WFVX replace WABI-TV as the television flagship of the Black Bear Sports Network.
+This was followed a month later with a deal to carry University of Maine sports; as a result, WVII and WFVX replaced WABI-TV as the television flagship of the Black Bear Sports Network.
 As part of the deal, Black Bear sports telecasts are also seen on Stadium College Sports, and production is handled by Pack Network (WABI had produced its telecasts in-house).

-In early September 2017, WVII replaced their long-time version of the commonly-used Circle 7 logo from ABC (used among their channel 7 stations) with a different logo variation made up of a block number "7".
+In early September 2017, WVII replaced their long-time version of the commonly used Circle 7 logo from ABC (used among their channel 7 stations) with a different logo variation made up of a block number "7".

 On February 28, 2022, WVII and WFVX temporarily changed their logos to blue and yellow, the colors of the Ukrainian flag, in support of Ukraine after the 2022 Russian invasion.

+In July 2023, a WVII employee was indicted on felony theft charges.
+According to District Attorney Chris Almy, Melissa Moran, the former accounts manager for WVII/WFVX, stole more than $200,000 from the station over a period of two years.